samueldurantes/bi/README.md

 every time.
 Instead, I would only add new records or update the ones that changed.
 This way, it would be more efficient and avoid unnecessary database work.

-Another trade-off was keeping the insertion logic simple, without implementing batching.
-PostgreSQL has a practical limit on the number of rows per INSERT statement (typically around 1000 rows), and the current implementation does not account for that.
+Another trade-off was keeping the [insertion logic](https://github.com/samueldurantes/bi/blob/main/src/synchronizer.rs#L57-L76) simple, without implementing batching.
+PostgreSQL has a practical limit on the number of rows per INSERT statement (typically around 1000 rows), and the current implementation doesn't account for that.
 Ideally, I would batch the insertions in chunks to ensure compatibility with large datasets.
 However, since pagination or data limits were not part of the initial requirements, I chose to prioritize simplicity over robustness in this case.

 ## What do you think is the weakest part of your project?